OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ---
-ms.date: 09/18/2018
+ms.date: 09/20/2018
 description: Excel custom functions use a new JavaScript runtime, which differs from the standard Add-ins WebView control runtime.
 title: Runtime for Excel Custom Function Add-ins
 ---

 # Runtime for Excel custom function add-ins

 Custom functions extend Excel’s capabilities using a new JavaScript runtime.
 This runtime utilizes a sandboxed JavaScript engine rather than a web browser.
-Additionally, it prioritizes performance, allowing you to run thousands of custom functions simultaneously.
+Because custom functions do not need to render UI elements, their runtime is optimized for performing calculations instead; you can run thousands of custom functions simultaneously.

 > [!NOTE]
 > The code for your add-in may include other parts, such as task panes and other UI elements.